To Stop Female Genital Mutilation In The UK, Follow (And Invest) The Money

 Elders’ status and livelihoods

-Likewise, as in the traditional FGM communities of e.g. Africa, there needs to be alternative work and status for the older women who formerly conducted FGM procedures.
+Likewise, as in the traditional FGM communities of e.g. Africa, there needs to be alternative work and status for the older women (often the grandes dames or matriarchs of their community) who formerly conducted FGM procedures.

 Yes, elders must be punished, along with other procurers of the ‘service’, if they mutilate young girls; but how much better if they have alternative, constructive, income-generating activities instead.
 What are we doing to attend to the education and employment needs of disempowered mature citizens (men and women) who could be ambassadors for a better way?